Making animated 'pets' for IMVU using Blender 3D

 So, create actions as normal but extend their length and the complexity of movement of bones in the armatures associated with an object.

-Note: Although the 'root' bones should be keyframed (at the start and end frame), they should not in actuality be moved or manipulated in any way.
+Design note: Although the 'root' bones should be keyframed (at the start and end frame), they should not in actuality be moved or manipulated in any way.

 Each pet movement needs a separate action/animation and each of these animation's need to be exported individually for best results - it's not really possible to 'batch' export animation data so each action has to go through the CAL3D export process on it's own.
 At the end of this process there will be a number of different *.xaf files sitting in the projects folder, each one being a specific export of a particular animation action.
 These new files now need to be put together in IMVU's Previewer tool.